• Skip to primary navigation

 Key lime pie cake.

-But today we celebrate because we can.
 The goal continues to be to bring joy back into our lives.
 One joyful step at a time.
 It's Bill's birthday week and what is not to celebrate.
 I am so very thankful to have the guy still around.
 If you need the voice of hope when it comes to cancer one can certainly look towards him.
 Back in 1998 he was given a 25% chance of surviving 5 years.
-It's wonderful to beat the odds.
+As random as it is, it's wonderful to beat the odds.

 Let's eat cake, but not just any cake.
 We are having tart, pucker power, key lime pie cake.
-It takes a few steps to put this yummy concoction together, but if you like tart this Key Lime Pie Cake will make you happy.
+It takes a few steps to put this yummy concoction together.
+However, if you like tart, this Key Lime Pie Cake with all its luscious layers will make you happy.
 I guarantee!
 Bake this cake and feel the joy.

 Key Lime Pie Cake

-Everything you love about key lime pie in a moist cake.
+Everything you love about key lime pie in a delicious layer cake.

 Ingredients